pulumi/pulumi/docs/design/formats.md

 CocoLangs may in fact consume 3rd party packages (e.g., from NPM, Pip, or elsewhere), but they must be blessed by the CocoLang compiler for your language of choice.
-This means recompiling packages from source -- and dealing with the possibility that they will fail to compile if they perform illegal operations -- or, preferably, using a package that has already been pre-compiled using a CocoLang compiler, likely in NutPack format, in which case you are guaranteed that it will work without any unexpected difficulties.
-The CocoHub contains precompiled NutPacks for easy consumption.
+This means recompiling packages from source -- and dealing with the possibility that they will fail to compile if they perform illegal operations -- or, preferably, using a package that has already been pre-compiled using a CocoLang compiler, likely in CocoPack format, in which case you are guaranteed that it will work without any unexpected difficulties.
+The CocoHub contains precompiled CocoPacks for easy consumption.

-Each CocoLang program is *compiled* into a NutPack, using the NuPack and NutIL formats.
+Each CocoLang program is *compiled* into a CocoPack, using the NuPack and CocoIL formats.

-## Coconut Package Metadata (NutPack) and Intermediate Language (NutIL)
+## Coconut Package Metadata (CocoPack) and Intermediate Language (CocoIL)

-Each NutPack is encoded in NutPack and serialized in a JSON/YAML form for easy toolability.
-The full NutPack and NutIL specifications are available in the [Coconut Package Metadata (NutPack) design doc](nutpack.md).
+Each CocoPack is encoded in CocoPack and serialized in a JSON/YAML form for easy toolability.
+The full CocoPack and CocoIL specifications are available in the [Coconut Package Metadata (CocoPack) design doc](nutpack.md).

-### NutPack
+### CocoPack

-NutPack is the unit of sharing and reuse, and includes high-level metadata about the module's contents, in addition to its modules, types, functions, and variables.
-Each NutPack can be either a *library* -- meant solely for sharing and reuse -- or it can be an executable *blueprint* -- in which case it can create a CocoGL cloud topology all on its own.
+CocoPack is the unit of sharing and reuse, and includes high-level metadata about the module's contents, in addition to its modules, types, functions, and variables.
+Each CocoPack can be either a *library* -- meant solely for sharing and reuse -- or it can be an executable *blueprint* -- in which case it can create a CocoGL cloud topology all on its own.

-NutPack uses a "JSON-like" type system so that its type system is accessible to many CocoLangs.
+CocoPack uses a "JSON-like" type system so that its type system is accessible to many CocoLangs.
 This eases Internet-scale interoperability and facilitates cross-language reuse.
 This type system may be extended with custom types, including custom service types that encapsulate patterns of infrastructure coordination, and schema types that govern the shape of data and property values being exchanged.
 Any of these types and functions may or may not be exported from the module.

-### NutIL
+### CocoIL

-All executable code is encoded using a simple intermediate language, NutIL, that can be evaluated by Coconut.
+All executable code is encoded using a simple intermediate language, CocoIL, that can be evaluated by Coconut.
 This captures a deterministic, bounded set of type system and execution constructs that a subset of most higher level languages can target and consume.
 The design has been inspired by existing "minimalistic" multi-language intermediate formats, and is very similar to [CIL](https://www.ecma-international.org/publications/standards/Ecma-335.htm), with